Asymptotic boundary KZB operators and quantum Calogero-Moser spin chains: Introduction

 In a similar way WZWN conformal field theory on a disc (or on a half plane, or on a strip) with $n$ marked points and Cardy type conformal boundary conditions \cite{C,Z} leads to commuting {\it asymptotic boundary KZB operators} on $\mathfrak{h}$, see \cite{SR}.
 In this case $G$ is real split, and $K=G^{\Theta}$ is the symmetry group at the boundary.
 One of the main goals of this paper is to introduce the {\it asymptotic boundary KZB operators for all noncompact real connected semisimple Lie groups $G$ with finite center}.

-The resulting asymptotic boundary KZB operators (see Section \ref{SectionabKZB}) are first order commuting differential operators on $\mathfrak{a}$, where $\mathfrak{a}$ is the complexification of the $(-1)$-eigenspace of $\mathfrak{h}_{\mathbb{R}}$ with respect to the Cartan involution $\theta_{\mathbb{R}}$ of $\mathfrak{g}_{\mathbb{R}}$ associated to $\Theta$.
+The resulting asymptotic boundary KZB operators (see Section \ref{SectionabKZB}) are first-order commuting differential operators on $\mathfrak{a}$, where $\mathfrak{a}$ is the complexification of the $(-1)$-eigenspace of $\mathfrak{h}_{\mathbb{R}}$ with respect to the Cartan involution $\theta_{\mathbb{R}}$ of $\mathfrak{g}_{\mathbb{R}}$ associated to $\Theta$.
 We construct these asymptotic boundary KZB operators and derive their commutativity using generalised Harish-Chandra \cite{HC,CM} radial component maps with respect to the Cartan decomposition $G=KAK$ of $G$, where $A:=\exp(\mathfrak{a}_{\mathbb{R}})$ (see Section \ref{S4} for the description of the radial component maps).
-Furthermore, we show that the asymptotic boundary KZB operators are particular first order quantum Hamiltonians for a quantum superintegrable system whose algebra of Hamiltonians is isomorphic to a quotient of $Z(U(\mathfrak{g}))^{\otimes (n+1)}$ (here $Z(U(\mathfrak{g}))$ denotes the center of the universal enveloping algebra $U(\mathfrak{g})$).
+Furthermore, we show that the asymptotic boundary KZB operators are particular first-order quantum Hamiltonians for a quantum superintegrable system whose algebra of Hamiltonians is isomorphic to a quotient of $Z(U(\mathfrak{g}))^{\otimes (n+1)}$, where $Z(U(\mathfrak{g}))$ denotes the center of the universal enveloping algebra $U(\mathfrak{g})$ (see, e.g., \cite{MPW} for a survey on classical and quantum integrability).
 These quantum superintegrable systems are parametrized by a choice of $n$ representations of $G$ and two representations of $K$.
 We call them {\it quantum Calogero-Moser spin chains} because they can be regarded both as a system of interacting "spin" particles and as a version of a spin chain of Gaudin type with reflecting boundary conditions.